b2io/base2.io/README.md

    </details>

 2. Assign yourself to the card
-3. Track time in Harvest via Jira by clicking the `Open Harvest Time Tracking` option next to `Harvest Time Tracking` in the Jira card.
+3. Track time in Harvest via Github by clicking the `Open Harvest Time Tracking` option next to `Harvest Time Tracking` in the Github card.
 This will start a timer in Harvest with the card's name and a link to the card.
 4. Update the card's status to be `In Progress`
 5. Create a new branch off of the `next` branch prefixed with the card id (e.g. `B2-99-short-desc-of-task`).
 Note that the capitalization of the ID is important.
-This will cause Jira to recognize the card and begin tracking it within a `Development` section of the card.
+This will cause Github to recognize the card and begin tracking it within a `Development` section of the card.
-6. When committing add `#comment` within the contents of the commit message if you'd like it to be included in the Jira card as a commit.
+6. When committing add `#comment` within the contents of the commit message if you'd like it to be included in the Github card as a commit.
 Example:

    ```
    WIP: add commit message example

-   B2-55 #comment
+   702 #comment
    ```

 7. When creating a PR